Chapter 3: Planning for Low-Tech Process-Based Restoration

 Implications for Practice

-- Planning for low-tech process-based restoration is similar to planning for other forms of restoration.
+- Planning for low-tech process-based restoration is similar to other restoration planning.

-- For low-tech restoration, we pose four screening questions in the process to identify exit points where and if low-tech process-based restoration may not be appropriate.
+- For low-tech restoration, four screening questions are posed during the process to identify where low-tech process-based restoration may not be appropriate.

-- Out of the Collection and Analysis Phase, current conditions of the riverscape (valley bottom), constraints and recovery potential are identified to help frame appropriate and realistic treatments and targets in the design.
+- From the Collection and Analysis Phase, valley bottom conditions, constraints, and recovery potential are identified to frame treatments and design targets.

 Recommended Citation